 Cash Budget and Master Budget

-A full set of budgets for an organization will include a budgeted balance sheet as at the end of the budget period, as well as a budgeted profit and loss account and cash budget.
+A full set of budgets for an organization includes a budgeted balance sheet at the end of the budget period, as well as a budgeted profit and loss account and cash budget.

 The budgeted profit and loss account and the budgeted balance sheet are together known as the master budget.

-There are also a number of other subsidiary budgets that often have to be created in more complex businesses in order to build up sufficient information to create the master budget and the budgeted cash flow statement.
-Examples of these are the sales budget, the production budget, and the materials usage budget.
-You will have examined the use of these budgets if you have studied the unit ‘contributing to the planning and control of resources.’
+Several subsidiary budgets often have to be created in more complex businesses in order to build up sufficient information to create the master budget and the budgeted cash flow statement.

 Cash Budget and Budgeted Balance Sheet